lino-framework/book/docs/specs/invoicing.rst

 .. class:: StartInvoicing

-    Base for :class:`StartInvoicingForJournal` and
+    Start an *invoicing plan* for the authenticated user.

-    :class:`StartInvoicingForPartner`.
+    Base for :class:`StartInvoicingForPartner`.

     Inherits from :class:`lino.modlib.users.StartPlan` and just
     overrides the label.

-.. class:: StartInvoicingForJournal
+.. class:: StartInvoicingByArea

-    Start an invoicing plan for this journal.
+    Start an invoicing plan for this area.

     This is installed onto the VouchersByJournal table of the VoucherType for the configured :attr:`voucher_model